-Spondylolisthesis Exercises Spondylolisthesis is a condition that leads to back pain caused by the instability in the vertebrae.
-According to an article published in Spine, 6 to 11.5% of the adult population experiences Spondylolisthesis.
-People who are involved in football lor gymnastics are at a higher risk.
-While we understand that it’s a painful condition to be in, we don’t want you to stop doing what you love and therefore, we suggest you to book an appointment with our expert Physiotherapists at any of our nine rehabilitation clinics across the GTA (Etobicoke, North York, Mississauga, King West, Lawrence Park, Erin Mills, Queen Quay, Oakville, Liberty Village.
+Spondylolisthesis is a condition that leads to back pain caused by the instability in the vertebrae.
+According to an article published in Spine, 6 to 11.5% of the adult population experiences this condition.
+People who are involved in football or gymnastics are at a higher risk.
+While we understand that it’s a painful condition to be in, we don’t want you to stop doing what you love and therefore, we suggest you to book an appointment with our expert Physiotherapists at any of our nine rehabilitation clinics across the GTA (Etobicoke, North York, Mississauga, King West, Lawrence Park, Erin Mills, Queen Quay, Oakville, Liberty Village).

 When it comes to spondylolisthesis, exercise plays a very important role in improving the condition.
 However, one must remember here that not all exercises are safe and can even further damage the spine.
 We are going to make you learn Spondylolisthesis exercises that must be avoided for an effective Spondylolisthesis treatment.
 Before we move to exercises to avoid in spondylolisthesis, we must first understand what is spondylolisthesis.

 Is is usually caused by degeneration of the vertebrae or disc, due to trauma, injury or genetics.
 It makes a piece of the spinal bone, also known as vertebrae slips out of alignment and onto the bone below it.
 Spondylolisthesis usually occurs at the fifth lumbar vertebrae.
 As reported by the Cleveland Clinic, spondylolisthesis is one of the most common causes of back pain for teen athletes.
 Having said that, degenerative spondylolisthesis also results in low back pain in people older than 40 years.